MatrixEditor/pysast/_sources/intro/sast_scans.rst.txt

  Skip files exceeding the specified maximum bytes.
 Use this option to set a threshold for the file size.
 Files larger than the specified maximum bytes will be skipped during the scan.
+-T, --disable-mime
+Specifies whether the scanner should use the 'file' utility to retrieve the MIME-type of a file. (enabled as per default)

 Usage Examples